Hassanat-Awodipe/me/article1.md

 <a name="From-a-CSV-File"></a>
 ```

-> The tags for the main section and the sub-section are different.
+> The attributes for the main section and the sub-section are different.
 >
 > While the main section (data gathering) used `<a id="optparam"></a>`, the sub-section (From a CSV File) used `<a name="sub-section-name"></a>` and it included the name of the subsection.
 Spaces in the link destination are reprsented with (-).
 >
-> The tag for all the main sections were the same but not the sub-section.
+> The tag, attribute and link destination for all the main sections were the same but not the sub-sections.
 The difference was with the name of the sub section

 ---